How to Record Online Meetings & Share Them With Colleagues

 Bottom Line

-Recording online meetings improves collaboration and communication within your organization.
-Team members are able to keep abreast of the latest developments in projects, get the training they need, and secure a reliable source of truth for business deals and decisions.
+Now that you know how to record a virtual meeting, you can use these recordings to improve collaboration and communication within your organization.
+Keep colleagues abreast of the latest developments in projects, get the training they need, and secure a reliable source of truth for business deals and decisions.
 Use Zoom, Google Meet, Microsoft Teams, and other conferencing platforms with recording capabilities to facilitate better business communications.